Video Wall Controller: PC/Server and the Network for an easy-to-use, affordable solution

 Userful Is Easy-To-Use and Affordable

-In a 2018 survey, 58% of Userful customer say Userful was 1/2 the cost or less than other video walls they considered for their project.
+In a 2018 survey, 58% of Userful customer say Userful was 1/2 the cost or less than other display management solutions they considered for their project.

 Common Questions about the Userful Video Wall Controller